signalfx/gdi-specification/specification/configuration.md

 - [1] Application name, authentication token and either realm or the beacon URL MUST be provided by the user.
 If any of these is missing, the RUM instrumentation library MUST fail to start.
-- [2] Implementations MUST enforce by default that `beaconEndpoint`s are https only, and reject/fail to start otherwise.
-Implementations MAY offer an unsupported `allowInsecureBeacon` option (default false) that turns off that check.
+- [2] Systems that allow implementations to enforce the `beaconEndpoint` value is https (i.e. not Android) MUST do so.
+These implementations need to reject/fail to start if this condition is not meet.
+Implementations MAY offer an unrecommended `allowInsecureBeacon` option (default false) that turns off the check.
 - [3] If both `realm` and `beaconEndpoint` are set, a warning saying that `realm` will be ignored SHOULD be logged.